 Siesta Key Beaches

-For sand quality and bragging rights: Siesta Key wins with that quartz crystal sand.
+For sand reputation and big public-beach facilities: Siesta Key wins.
 For solitude and a natural feel: Bean Point on AMI is unbeatable.
 Both have incredible water clarity and gorgeous sunsets.

 Dining: Waterfront Charm vs. Culinary Variety